-- The CRISP team conducted its work on an open mailing list35 with over a hundred subscribers and in open conference calls36 which allowed the participation of any interested parties and were publicly minuted.
-The first CRISP teleconference call was held on December 9, 2014. - The CRISP team working methods are defined in its charter, and further as a result of agreements among the team.
-In particular, during these meetings and in online discussions, consensus was determined when, following discussions within the CRISP team, no further comments, concerns, or objections were observed.
+- The CRISP team conducted its work on an open mailing list20 with over a hundred subscribers and in open conference calls which allowed the participation of any interested parties and were publicly minuted.
+The 1st CRISP teleconference call was held on 9 December 2014, and the 14th on 15 January 2015. - 26 During these meetings and in online discussions, consensus was determined when, following discussions within the CRISP team, no further comments, concerns, or objections were observed.